Will Pre-Training Ever End? A First Step Toward Next-Generation Foundation MLLMs via Self-Improving Systematic Cognition: Experiments

 \textbf{Preference learning is more effective than supervised fine-tuning for systematic perception and reasoning development.} Preference learning with DPO consistently surpasses standard supervised fine-tuning across all benchmarks for initializing systematic perception and reasoning in \sicog{}.
 For example, on MathVista, preference learning improves accuracy by approximately 2\% on the low-resolution model \llavaqwen{}, which is particularly challenging to enhance due to inherent visual perception limitations.
 These results underscore the importance of learning not only from correct examples but also from avoiding mistakes, thereby fostering more robust skill development.
+We provide a detailed analysis in Appendix~\ref{sec:sicog_variant}.